enonic/starter-bootstrap3/README.md

-# Bootstrap 3 Starter
+# Bootstrap Starter

-The purpose of this starter kit is to act as a kick start for app development on Enonic eXperience Platform.
+The purpose of this starter kit is to act as a kick start for app development on Enonic XP Platform.
 This starter kit contains the popular [Bootstrap](http://getbootstrap.com/) HTML, CSS and JS framework, and a few usage examples based on Bootstrap's official examples.
 We have also added an example article content-type and templates for listing and showing article contents.

 Feel free to use and modify this starter kit as you wish.